GregersP/mediatek_mt7610u_sta_driver_linux-64bit/README.md

 ```

-Connect your Linksys AE6000 driver..
+Connect Linksys AE6000 Wifi Dongle to your PC / Laptop..

 For other chipsets some files need modification including the following